IanFinlayson/exploring-cs/chapter10.md

    ball.

-Footnotes {#footnote-label .visually-hidden}
+Footnotes {#footnote-label10 .visually-hidden}
 ---------

-[^1]: In school you learned that red, yellow and blue are the three
+[^primarycolors]: In school you learned that red, yellow and blue are the three
     primary colors.
 That's true in a *subtractive* model of color, such as you get when mixing paints together.
 But there are other models of color, such as the *additive* model wherein you combine colored